 What is it?

-VSD is a hole in the wall separating the two lower chambers of the heart.
+VSD is an opening or hole (defect) in the wall (septum) separating the two lower chambers of the heart (ventricles).

 In normal development, the wall between the chambers closes before the fetus is born, so that by birth, oxygen-rich blood is kept from mixing with the oxygen-poor blood.
 When the hole does not close, it may cause higher pressure in the heart or reduced oxygen to the body.

 Parents of children with VSD

 In most children, the cause isn't known.
 It's a very common type of heart defect.
 Some children can have other heart defects along with VSD.